Wondering how much caffeine is in Coke Zero compared to other sodas?

 Some coffee shop beverages also have lower caffeine content, such as Dunkin’ Donuts’ Dunkaccino, which contains only about 48 milligrams.

-Dalgona coffee, which has become very popular over the last few years, has a pretty high caffeine content: 105 milligrams.
+Dalgona coffee, which has gained popularity over the past few years, has a relatively high caffeine content, at 105 milligrams.

 Regular coffee